VICTORJQLEE/Goolgle-Data-Analytics-Case-Study_SQL-Tableau/README.md

 Moreno (The director of marketing) has set a clear goal: Design marketing strategies aimed at converting casual riders into annual members.
 In order to do that, however, the marketing analyst team needs to better understand how annual members and casual riders differ, why casual riders would buy a membership, and how digital media could affect their marketing tactics.
 Moreno and her team are interested in analyzing the Cyclistic historical bike trip data to identify trends.
 Moreno wants our team to answer: **How do annual members and casual riders use Cyclistic bikes differently?**

+# Phase 1: Defining the Business Question

+The business question assigned to me is quite clear: **"How do annual members and casual riders use Cyclistic bikes differently?"** Cyclistic Company seeks to understand the main differences between these two user groups - casual riders (who pay for each ride) and annual members (who pay for a yearly subscription) - through data analysis.
+To address this question, I will examine Cyclistic's Rides data to gain insights into the distinct usage patterns of members and casual riders.
+Additionally, if there is sufficient data available, I will explore the factors that motivate casual riders to purchase Cyclistic annual memberships and consider how digital media can be utilized to influence them to become members.
+If data is insufficient, I will prioritize addressing these questions in subsequent analyses by collecting additional relevant data.

-In order to answer this business question, combining the background of which annual members are much more profitable than casual riders and the dataset I get which includes bike types, the total number of rides, ride's month, ride's day, ride's hour, the latitude and longitude of stations, and also the member-causal type, I will break the business question down into several hypotheses:
+To approach this business question effectively, I will consider both the background information highlighting the higher profitability of annual members compared to casual riders and the dataset provided, which includes valuable information such as bike types, total number of rides, ride months, ride days, ride hours, latitude and longitude of stations, and member-causal type.
+Based on this information, I will formulate several hypotheses to guide my analysis:

 H1: Mebmers use bikes more often than casuals.

 H2: Members' total ride time is higher than casuals'.

-H3: Members' average ride time is higher than casuals'.
+H3: Members' average ride duration is higher than casuals'.

 H4: Due to the weather in Chicago, both members and casuals prefer to use bikes in summer than winter.